What is malware? Everything you need to know about viruses, trojans and malicious software | ZDNet

 What is spyware?

-Spyware is software which monitors the actions that are carried out on a PC and other device.
-That might include web browsing history, apps used or messages sent.
-Spyware might be arrive as a trojan malware or may be downloaded onto device in other ways.
+Spyware is software which monitors the actions that are carried out on a PC and other devices.
+That might include web browsing history, apps used, or messages sent.
+Spyware might arrive as a trojan malware or may be downloaded onto devices in other ways.

 For example, someone downloading a toolbar for their web browser may find it comes packed with spyware for the purposes of monitoring their internet activity and computer use, or malicious adverts can secretly drop the code onto a computer via a drive-by download.